Dyscalculia Guidance for

 #1 HIRE me as your Guide

 Get experienced and personalized support, resources, and tools for your unique role as an educator, or for your teaching team.
-We can set up a coaching series to help you become an informed and effective teacher for students with dyscalculia.
+We can set up a coaching series or speaking event to help you become an informed and effective teacher for students with dyscalculia.
 See details below.

 #2 self-guided path